Professional Negligence Solicitors

 - Lawyers, solicitors and other legal professionals.

 You may suffer direct out of pocket expenses that are easy to quantify – for example due to having to pay somebody to fix an architect’s mistake or replace the incorrect materials used.
 In other cases you may experience a loss of value, e.g. due to property subsidence, damp or rot, or an inaccurate valuation.
+You may be entitled to make a professional negligence claim for compensation.

 However, if you can demonstrate that the professional owed you a duty of care, failed to discharge that duty properly, and you suffered as a result, then in principle it is likely that you will be able to make a claim of professional negligence.